 Trinity has clear rules on personal conduct and behaviour whilst at school and whilst wearing school uniform or representing the school.
-Failure to abide by these rules can result in a sanction detailed but not limited to those in Section 18.
-Sanctions are administered on behalf of the Executive Headteacher at the discretion of the staff member.
+Failure to abide by these rules can result in a sanction detailed but not limited to those in Section 18, including internal exclusions and external suspensions issued only by the Executive Headteacher.